wsrn829/RevShop/README.md

  - [ ] View user order history (list of all orders placed by user, paginated)
  - [ ] View seller's inventory of products
  - [ ] Edit seller's inventory of products, add items, remove items, modify stock
- - [ ] Receive email notification with details when a purchase is made
+ - [ ] Receive notification with details when a purchase is made for shipping products (either email, or in-app notification)

 ## Dates